A slow-cooked turkey leg with tender meat and crispy skin, I can't think of a tastier and easier turkey leg recipe.

 I always serve the roasted turkey leg recipe with oven-roasted potatoes.

-When it comes to vegetable side dishes, I change that according to what I have or what we crave.
+When it comes to vegetable side dishes, I change that according to what I have or what I crave.
 How about some roasted Brussels sprouts or fried cabbage?
 You could also roast some carrots or cook green beans.

 Oven Slow-Cooked Turkey Leg